 • Freshman Year

-In the winter of freshman year, counselors host brief, introductory workshops for students and parents.
-These meetings are designed to help families look ahead in order to get the most out of their Rivers education and encourage students to cultivate and pursue passions.
+In the winter of freshman year, counselors host introductory workshops for families.
+These meetings are designed to help families look ahead in order to get the most out of their Rivers education and encourage students to cultivate and pursue interests.

-The college process begins in earnest junior year with our primary student and parent workshops.
-These winter programs introduce our office’s philosophy of matching the right student with the right college while disarming myths about selective college admission.
+The college process begins in earnest junior year with our primary workshops.
+These fall programs introduce our office’s philosophy of matching the right student with the right college while dispelling myths about selective college admission.
 The workshops also outline the process timeline, preview our organizational software, and highlight our individualized Family Meetings.

-Each spring the college counseling office hosts its “Fireside Chats.”
-In these casual, small group discussions junior families bounce questions off a panel of current Rivers seniors and an invited college admissions dean or director.
+Each winter the college counseling office hosts a panel of admissions deans, Rivers seniors, and members of our counseling team to offer families a 360° view of the process.
+In these casual discussions, junior families bounce questions off the panel to gain honest answers from multiple perspectives.
 The no-agenda approach puts juniors and their parents in the driver’s seat and ensures they get their questions addressed.

 Specific, individualized advising is paramount to a successful college search.
 At Rivers, the college process is personalized for every student through our private family conferences.
 After reviewing a plethora of information specific to each student including responses to self-evaluations and comments from teachers, counselors meet with families to discuss educational, professional and personal goals.
-In these meetings student choose classes for senior year, map out college visits and plan for standardized tests.
-Families are invited to meet again with counselors in the beginning of senior year to make final arrangements for the application process.
+These meetings are the first of many between students and counselors.
+Parents are invited to meet again with counselors in the spring and beginning of senior year to make final arrangements for the application process.
+Additionally, parents are encouraged to reach out to counselors throughout the process with questions.
+We believe strongly in a student-led process with parents and counselors working in tandem as support.

 • Senior Year